This guidance covers the issues GP practices have raised about PCSE, guidance on how you can raise concerns and what the BMA is doing to help.

-Capita has been responsible for the delivery of NHS England's primary care support services since 1 September 2015, under the name Primary Care Support England (PCSE).
+PCSE (Primary Care Support England), also known as Capita, have been responsible for the delivery of NHS England's primary care support services since September 2015.

 GPs and LMCs identified serious issues with the service from the outset, with patient safety, GP workload and GP finances being affected.

 The BMA general practitioners committee has been engaging with NHS England and PCSE and on several occasions had been promised improvements.
 Some progress has been made following our lobbying, however services still fall short of what is acceptable and there is still an urgent need to resolve these issues to give practices and GPs confidence in the service.

 Guidance for practices